GenericMappingTools/gmt/doc/rst/source/gmtmath.rst

     If *operand* can be opened as a file it will be read as an ASCII (or binary, see **-bi**) table data file.
 If not a file, it is interpreted as a numerical constant or a special symbol (see below).
-The special argument STDIN means that *stdin* will be read and placed on the stack; STDIN can appear more than once if necessary.
+The special argument STDIN means that standard input will be read and placed on the stack; STDIN can appear more than once if necessary.
 *outfile*
     The name of a table data file that will hold the final result.
-If not given then the output is sent to *stdout*.
+If not given then the output is sent to standard output.

 Optional Arguments
 ------------------